Akshay0920/salesforce-training/WEEK 2/day13-devops-cicd/Readme.md

 # Day 13 - DevOps and CI/CD in Salesforce

-## Overview

-This assignment focuses on understanding DevOps, CI/CD pipelines, deployment workflows, version control, and enterprise software delivery.
-It explains how professional teams safely develop, test, and deploy applications while minimizing risks in production environments.

----

 # What is CI/CD?

 CI/CD stands for Continuous Integration and Continuous Deployment (or Continuous Delivery).